 Even new coins or tokens from an airdrop or a fork are considered income in some countries.
 All of these would be subject to Income Tax for the fair market value at the point you receive them.

 There are many transactions in yield farming that could be viewed as income.
-For example, you might earn crypto in return for depositing an asset into a liquidity pool.
-Alternatively, you might earn new liquidity pool tokens for depositing your asset into a given pool.
-The point is - you’re receiving new coins or tokens as a reward - which is likely to be viewed as income and subject to Income Tax.
+For example, you might earn new tokens in return for depositing an asset into a liquidity pool - like COMP tokens or SUSHI tokens.
+New tokens are more likely to be seen as a kind of income and subject to Income Tax based on the fair market value at the time you receive them (in your country's fiat currency).

 Crypto isn’t seen as an actual currency by most countries.
 Instead it’s viewed as an asset - like a stock.
 From a tax perspective, this means many of your crypto transactions are viewed as a ‘disposal of an asset’ and subject to Capital Gains Tax.
 Examples of crypto disposals include:

 So anytime you sell, swap or spend crypto in the course of yield farming - this would be subject to Capital Gains Tax.
-For example, if you sold liquidity pool tokens that you earned, or you swapped crypto assets - these transactions would be subject to Capital Gains Tax.
+For example, if you added capital to a liquidity pool and received a liquidity pool token in return - this is likely going to be seen as a crypto to crypto swap and any profits subject to Capital Gains Tax.
+Similarly, when you remove your capital by exchanging your liquidity pool tokens back, this would be another swap.

 Most tax offices have a similar view on crypto taxation, but you should always check your country’s specific crypto tax rules as there are small differences between them all.
 You can find out more in our crypto tax guides: